 Pulumi supports writing your infrastructure as code using the Go language.
+Go 1.14 or later is required.

 The fastest way to get up and running is to choose from one of the following Getting Started guides: